UsamaEquinorAFK/IntroToReact/readme.md

 ### How ? : We build a game
 ### Why ? : Well because its fun

+We will go through some concepts like,

+1 - Components
+2 - Parent and children components
+3 - State
+4 - Lifting state up (Refactoring)
+5 - Immutability

 A super similar tutorial can be followed [here](https://react.dev/learn/tutorial-tic-tac-toe) but we want to develop locally so we will just clone this repo.
 The link is also very helpful so I recommend you give it a read.

 ## Setup for tutorial